ozziexsh/bling/README.md

   # ...
 ```

-Open up your router file and add the Bling plug and routes.
+Open up your router file and add the Bling routes.
 The `bling_routes/1` macro registers two routes:

 - `GET /billing/:customer_type/:customer_id/finalize` - used to resolve payment and setup issues
 - `POST /billing/:customer_type/:customer_id/payment-method` - used to save a payment method to a customer, used by the finalize page